Don't Let Your Permissions be Hijacked!

 Say that you have been asked to write a data-manipulation task for a database D, and the task includes loading a data file with BULK INSERT, which requires the server-level permission ADMINISTER BULK OPERATIONS.
 This is nothing you want to grant directly to the users in D, as this would permit them to load about any file on the server and that is not permissible.
 Therefore, you decide to write a stored procedure, load_data, and use certificate signing to package the bulk-load permission inside the stored procedure.

-Note: For this to work, you need to wrap the BULK INSERT statement in dynamic SQL, even if the file name is fixed and there is no need for dynamic SQL.
+Note: For this to work, you need to wrap the BULK INSERT statement in dynamic SQL, even if the file name is fixed and there is no need for dynamic SQL for that reason.
 This is a special case with BULK INSERT and does not apply to certificate signing in general.
 See also the chapter Using BULK INSERT to Reload a Table in the appendix to my certificate-signing article.

 In my article on certificate signing, I present a script GrantPermsToSP_server.sql which automates this task.
 (It is a script, not a stored procedure, since as a server-level DBA you may want to run this on different servers on different occasions, but you could make it into a stored procedure, if you wish).
 The script has a header part where you set things up, and the rest you can leave as it is.
 Here is how the header part would look for the example above: